fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 You don’t usually use pytest on its own, but rather in a testing environment

 with other tools.
-This chapter looks at other tools that are often used in
+This lab looks at other tools that are often used in

 combination with pytest for effective and efficient testing.
 While this is by no